 It is thought that advances in computer technology could be leveraged to improve the uptake and implementation of brief alcohol use problem screening intervention in medical settings.
 In theory, by computerizing/animating the intervention, nurses and doctors would have less task burden, screening would be more likely to get done, and as a result, appropriate referrals would be more likely to be made.

-Computer-based relational agents—computerized avatars designed to build social-emotional relationships with people—represent a promising new line of intervention technology that can be easily implemented within real-world medical settings.
-Relational agents are designed to simulate face-to-face counseling, build rapport, and establish a therapeutic alliance, and can be tailored to respond to incoming information from patients in real-time.
+Computer-based relational agents—computerized avatars designed to build social-emotional relationships with people—represent a promising new line of intervention technology that can be used in medical settings.
+As noted by the researchers, relational agents are designed to simulate face-to-face counseling, build rapport, and establish a therapeutic alliance, and can be tailored to respond to incoming information from patients in real-time.
 Relational agent interventions have been shown to be effective in promoting behavior change, but had not been used to address substance use problems until this study.

 The researchers in this study developed a relational agent and tested it in the context of three, busy, primary healthcare clinics in the US Veteran’s Health Administration system.